jcpeeps/RuDASA-2024/markdown/resources/resource/portal/infectious-diseases.md

 For antibiotic use for any infectious disease: use your **STG/ EML guidelines on your EMG app**.

 COVID guidelines are usually found on the NICD guideline – but they do not always seem up to date.
-I have included latest circulars on COVID in the google folder.
+I have included latest circulars on COVID in the [google drive folder](https://drive.google.com/drive/folders/14FCznn2D6BzzfZOcuoZ3e3B4rb8F5qFr).

 * [South African guideline for the management of community-acquired pneumonia in adults](https://jtd.amegroups.com/article/view/13850/html)